MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 1. Task flow details pane: detailed information of the task flow, including name, description, total number of tasks and task list.
 1. Item list: which includes items that are attached with tasks in this task flow

-You can also update the task flow name and description in task flow details pane by clicking **Edit** .
+You can also update the task flow name and description in task flow details pane by selecting **Edit** .

 :::image type="content" source="./media/taskflows-overview/image8.png" alt-text="A group of rectangular boxes with text  Description automatically generated5":::

 The details section is in editing mode now.
-You can edit name and description and save the update by clicking **Save** .
+You can edit name and description and save the update by selecting **Save** .

 :::image type="content" source="./media/taskflows-overview/image9.png" alt-text="A diagram of a diagram  Description automatically generated with medium confidence6":::